drfu/affinity/README.md

 5.5: flask db migrate ( Later on this command will be useful to change the shape of the db )
 6: flask db upgrade ( This will detect that there is no sqlite db laying around and create one named 'app.db')
 7: pip install flask-login ( for password hashes )
+...later...
+A:flask db migrate -m "new fields in user model" B:flask db upgrade ( steps A and B to tell DB to update itself )

 # flask run
 source venv/bin/activate